Goderich Airport

-Goderich Airport (ICAO: CYGD), also known as Goderich Municipal Airport, is a registered aerodrome located 1.5 NM north of Goderich, Ontario, Canada.
+Goderich Airport (ICAO: CYGD), also known as Goderich Municipal Airport and formerly Sky Harbour Airport, is a registered aerodrome located 1.5 NM north of Goderich, Ontario, Canada.

 The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency on a call-out basis from the Region of Waterloo International Airport on weekdays and the John C. Munro Hamilton International Airport on weekends.
 CBSA officers at this airport currently can handle general aviation aircraft only, with no more than 15 passengers.

 History

 During World War II, Goderich Airport hosted No. 12 Elementary Flying Training School (EFTS) for the British Commonwealth Air Training Plan, providing initial pilot training for aircrews using the Fleet Finch.
 Like most of the other EFTS, this school was run by a civilian flying club, in this case, the school was operated by the Kitchener-Waterloo and the County of Huron Flying Clubs.
-No. 12 EFTS opened on October 14, 1940 and closed on July 14, 1944.
+No. 12 EFTS opened on October 14, 1940, and closed on July 14, 1944.